JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 rect1.area()
 ```

-Methods can use a pointer receiver type or a value receiver type.
+Furthermore methods can use a pointer receiver type or a value receiver type.

 Value Receiver,